(This is Part 2 in the NTS series.)

 Fiddling with GPS receivers is tricky.
 So you may want to start serving Stratum-2 time first, i.e., from a server without a local reference clock.

-# Some close-by NTS servers server ptbtime3.ptb.de iburst nts server time.cloudflare.com iburst nts server nts.time.nl iburst nts server ntp.3eck.ch iburst nts # 1 (max 2) close non-NTS servers server ntp13.metas.ch iburst # A few more servers, monitoring/comparison only server time2.uni-konstanz.de iburst noselect server d.st1.ntp.br iburst nts noselect server nts.netnod.se iburst nts noselect # The cable modem link to my GPS receiver has an # asymmetry ("bias") of about 2.2 ms. # EXAMPLE ONLY, DO NOT USE gpstime.trifence.ch! # Its connection is not jitter-free/powerful enough server gpstime.trifence.ch iburst nts bias 0.0022 burst
+# Some close-by NTS servers server ntp.trifence.ch iburst nts server ntp.zeitgitter.net iburst nts server time.cloudflare.com iburst nts server ntp.3eck.ch iburst nts # Up to 2 (to avoid them having a quorum) # close non-NTS servers for stability, # if not enough close NTS servers are available server ntp13.metas.ch iburst # A few more servers, monitoring/comparison only server time2.uni-konstanz.de iburst noselect server d.st1.ntp.br iburst nts noselect server nts.netnod.se iburst nts noselect server ptbtime3.ptb.de iburst nts noselect server nts.time.nl iburst nts noselect

 Stratum-1 configuration example

-I use a Raspberry Pi with GPS HAT and an active antenna, running Chrony.
-The clock is configured as follows:
+I use a Raspberry Pi 2B with GPS HAT and an active antenna, running Chrony.
+The clock is configured as follows (in addition to the fallback NTS servers):

 [Added 2022-01-08] The NTP Pool monitoring situated in Los Angeles is known to rarely report false positives for (at least) European sites.
 Issues seem to be filtering/rate limiting by the ISPs or transient connectivity problems.
 A second opinion may be helpful, to differentiate between spurious warnings and actual problems.
 The preferred option would be for everyone to have their own monitoring, so you could also check your peers‘.
 A quicker alternative might be to register with the development/test version of the NTP pool for monitoring purposes.
 This is not guaranteed to be up or reliable, even though it is in practice.
 One of the test monitors sits in Amsterdam, better for European sites.